panoply/vscode-liquid/readme.md

 }
 ```

-_The `baseUrl` must point a relative directory not a file.
+_The `baseUrl` must point to a relative directory not a file.
 If the directory provided cannot be resolved, root is used._

 ### Settings Target

 The `liquid.settings.target` option is used to determine where the extension writes settings.
 The default configuration and behavior is to use the `.vscode/settings.json` workspace file.
-Though you can target `user` settings (ie: global) it is **highly discouraged** to do so and could lead to unexpected issues outside of Liquid projects.
+Though you can target `user` settings (ie: global) though it is **highly discouraged** to do so and could lead to unexpected issues outside of Liquid projects.

 # Syntax Support